The sauce on these Apricot Sesame Chicken Skewers with Grilled Asparagus is so good people want to drink it. No. Lie.

 (This post contains affiliate links.
 I may make a commission from sales but your price remains the same.)

 Tender, boneless, skinless chicken breasts cut into cubes and skewered, grilled to perfection and then drenched in a fabulous sweet and spicy sauce!
 The sauce is made with sweet shallots, tangy apricot preserves, ginger, teriyaki, orange juice and spicy red pepper flakes.
-Yum!
+The combination is fabulous.

 The Recipe: Apricot Sesame Chicken Skewers with Grilled Asparagus